zeajose/pneumonia-detector/README.md

 #### Steps to run it

 1. pip install -r requirements.txt in the root folder
-2. cd to code and run "jupyter notebook" and click the file to open on the browser
+2. cd to code and run "jupyter notebook" and click the ipynb file to open on the browser

 #### Dataset